 What happens if someone causes a disruption at a building entrance?

-Our Wellness Support Associates are undergoing training to deal with conflict.
+Our Wellness Support Associates undergo training to deal with conflict.
 If someone causes a disruption, they will be trained to reach out to a supervisor to deal with the issue.

 What if waiting in line to verify my building access status makes me late for class?

 It is the responsibility of the student to allow sufficient time to pass the WSA station without being late to class.
-Especially at the start of the semester, please leave sufficient time to have your entry status reviewed prior to entering your classroom building.
+Please leave sufficient time to have your entry status reviewed prior to entering your classroom building.

 Contracted employees and vendors are not able to participate in the on-campus testing program.
 How will they gain entry to buildings?

-Contractors doing work in buildings where WSAs are present can either be escorted into the building by the facility manager or unit head or other designated person by the unit head.
-Contractors can be given access permissions into the building via an alternate entry point as long as the facility manager or unit head or other person designated by the unit head ensures they are wearing a face covering and utilizing proper social distancing.
+Contractors doing work in buildings where WSAs are present can be escorted into the building by the facility manager, unit head or other designated person by the unit head.
+Contractors can be given access permissions into the building via an alternate entry point as long as the facility manager, unit head or other person designated by the unit head ensures they are wearing a face covering and utilizing proper social distancing.